-If you have not configured a NAS server, click Add NAS server to open the server setting window and follow the steps below to set up:
+Click Add NAS server to open the server setting window and follow the steps below to set up:

 1. Fill in the information for your server.
 For example:

 User name and password for your server

 2. Click Test to check the setting.
 The result will be shown in the pop-up window.